hamishgibbs/python_with_hamish/session_1/session_1.md

 4. Save the summary to another CSV file.
 ```

-2. Refactor your workflow to reuse your code for multiple inputs.
+3. Extend your workflow to reuse code for multiple inputs.

 ## Tips